ListeningApp/listening-modal-llm/training_documents/welch_cache/welch.md

 GILLIAN WELCH: We worked there on our first record, with T Bone Burnett.

 DAVID RAWLINGS: We intended to make the second record there, then T Bone wanted to make it out in California, at Sound City.
 But we were in and out of the building enough for us to figure out that it was our favorite studio in town.
-When a tornado came through in the late nineteen nineties and damaged the roof, there was a little bit of a dispute between the landlord and the person who ran the studio.
+When a tornado came through in the late nineties and damaged the roof, there was a little bit of a dispute between the landlord and the person who ran the studio.
 That ended with the building coming up for sale.
 Then it sat on the market for a couple years.

 G.W.: Neil Young made "Comes a Time" there.
 The beginnings of Americana, before it was Americana-way before.
 The first coming together of country and bluegrass and folk.